Berlusconi to resign after parliamentary setback

 There is no agreement among political parties on either a national unity or technocratic government and Napolitano's consultations may be difficult.

-Berlusconi and his closest allies say appointment of a government of technocrats -- the option favored by markets and it is thought Napolitano -- would be an undemocratic "coup" that ignored the 2008 election result that brought the center right to power.
+Berlusconi and his closest allies say appointment of a government of technocrats -- the option favoured by markets and it is thought Napolitano -- would be an undemocratic "coup" that ignored the 2008 election result that brought the centre right to power.

 (Additional reporting by Paolo Biondi, Giselda Vagnoni, Roberto Landucci, Francesca Piscioneri, Philip Pullella and Catherine Hornby; Editing by Andrew Roche)